davea42/libdwarf-code/codingstyle.md

 ### Tab characters

-The tab character must never appear.
+The tab character must never appear except in a printf string.

 ### Braces
 Most of the code in libdwarf uses bracing in the style of K&R: